-Stem cell therapy can be used to treat a wide variety of conditions though the most common use if for arthritis and dysplasia:
+Stem cell therapy can be used to treat a wide variety of conditions including:

 - Wound healing after surgery

 - Chronic non-healing wounds

 - Corneal (eye) ulcers

 - Muscle damage or inflammation

 - Orthopaedic surgery of bones or ligaments/tendons, including cruciate ligament surgery recovery

 Franklin Vets offers two stem cell therapies at our Pukekohe clinic:

 SGF 1000 involves one or more intravenous injections of stem cell activator into the patient.
 The activator is derived from sheep placenta.
 Stem cells throughout the body are activated and migrate to the site of damage, increasing rate of healing by improving blood flow and providing new healing cells.
 The injection must be given intravenously but can be done during a routine consultation with one of our vets.
 We have seen a high level of increased healing rates using this method.